On a possible effective four-boson interaction and its implications at the upgraded LHC: Weinberg mixing angle and the fine structure constant

-We have studied solutions of the set of equations and have come to the conclusion, that only solutions~(\ref{sol1}), (\ref{sol6}) and~(\ref{sol9}) of compensation set~(\ref{eq:CompWBEQ}) give necessary value $\alpha(M_Z)=0.007756$.
+We have studied solutions of set of equation and have come to the conclusion, that only solutions~(\ref{sol1}), (\ref{sol6}) and~(\ref{sol9}) of compensation set~(\ref{eq:CompWB}) gives necessary value $\alpha(M_Z)=0.007756$.
 For the first option~(\ref{sol1}) there are two solutions which satisfy our conditions.
-Namely, the following two ones
+Namely, the following ones, where $a$ and $x_4$ are just solutions of the set and $x_2$ is defined by relation~(\ref{sol1})